mrhdias/axum-plugins-router/README.md

 #[tokio::main]
 async fn main() {
-  // Load plugins from the Plugins.toml file.
+  // Load plugins from the plugins directory.
+  // Each plugin must have its own directory containing a plugin.json file
+  // that provides information about the plugin, such as the library path,
+  // version, and whether it's enabled.
+  //
-  // You can change the location of the Plugins.toml file by setting
+  // You can change the location of the plugins directory by setting
-  // the environment variable PLUGINS_CONF, for example:
+  // the environment variable PLUGINS_DIR, for example:
-  // export PLUGINS_CONF=plugins/Plugins.toml
+  // export PLUGINS_DIR=path/to/plugins
   //
   // Set the argument to true if you want to add the plugin name to the routes. let axum_plugins = Plugins::new(Some(true));